 Construction of Timing Belt

 The maximum timing belts are made of rubber, but some types of timing belts are also made of neoprene or polyurethane.
-The toothed surface of the belt is strengthened with fabric cover while the belt structure is strengthened with fiber cord (as tension member).
+The toothed surface of the belt is strengthened with a fabric cover while the belt structure is strengthened with a fiber cord (as tension member).

-As we know that rubber deteriorates due to extreme temperature and oil leakage.
-As a result, the engine overheating or leaky engine oil reduces the service life of the belt.
-In addition, the leaky coolant or water also reduces the life cycle of the reinforced cord.
-Therefore, it is vital that the belt, which may damage due to water, must have the ability to remove the water fast.
+In addition, the coolant or water leaks also lead to the failure of the belt.
+Therefore, it is vital that your belt, which may be damaged due to water, must have the ability to remove the water fast.

 The conventional belts have trapezoid design teeth, which increases the wear rate of the teeth.
 The latest belts have curved teeth that have a quiet operation and long service life.